-Compositing Effects with the Layer Mixer Node
+Compositing Color Effects with the Layer Mixer Node

 In this exercise, you will use a Layer Mixer to construct an image that has several secondary grading needs.
-Unlike the interview example, the focus is not on seamlessly blending the colors of the image into each other, but to work on each distinct element separately.
+Unlike the interview example, the focus is not on seamlessly blending the colors of the image into each other but to work on each distinct element separately.

-1 Click clip 8 in Airplanes - 01 HQ Timeline.
+1 Click clip 08 in Airplanes - 01 HQ Timeline.

-In the previous lesson, the reference Timeline indicated that the water in this clip needed to be turned blue.
+In the previous lesson, the offline reference clip indicated that the water in this shot needed to be turned blue.

-- 2 In the Viewer, drag the playhead closer to the end of the clip to better see the plane against the water. - 3 The end of clip 08 is in mid-dissolve with the following clip 09.
-To disable transitions and effects that are on the Timeline in the Edit page, click the Unmix button in the lower-left corner of the Viewer.
+- 2 In the viewer, drag the playhead closer to the end of the clip to better see the plane against the water. - 3 The end of clip 08 is in mid-dissolve with the following clip 09.
+To disable transitions and effects that are on the timeline in the edit page, click the Unmix button in the lower-left corner of the viewer.

-- 4 To bring up the reference video in the Color page, right-click the Viewer, and select Reference Mode > Offline.
-Doing so will adjust the Image Wipe mode to use the reference clip associated with the Timeline instead of using gallery stills. - 5 In the upper-left corner of the Viewer, click the Image Wipe icon to compare the current clip to the one in the reference video.
+- 4 To bring up the reference video in the color page, right-click the viewer and select Reference Mode > Offline.
+Doing so will adjust the Image Wipe mode to use the reference clip associated with the timeline instead of using gallery stills. - 5 In the upper-left corner of the viewer, click the Image Wipe icon to compare the current clip to the one in the reference video.